-There might be fewer ice boats today, but we still try to make the most of the harsh season by tobogganing in our parks, skating on Grenadier Pond, and heading down to the frozen harbour (please be safe).
+There might be fewer ice boats today, but we still try to make the most of the harsh season by tobogganing in our parks, skating on Grenadier Pond, and heading down to the frozen harbour.

 While we continue to enjoy some late season summer-like weather, there's still something about the sight of hundreds of people going down tobogganing runs in High Park that is rather exhilarating.

 Behold, what winter looked like in Toronto a century ago.